ryanthtra/prototypes/ang_services_creation/README.md

 #### Feature Set 3 - Add the final control

 >1.
 Add the following code to the `ioController`
+    1. Inject your new service into the controller and any other service you may need
     1. Create a variable to hold `this`
         1. Make sure you name it different than what you used in your provider code
             1. **IE:** Don't use `self` in both places